jeorgen/chromanode-regtest-backend/README.md

     bar +=
         fab

 ...will add fab to the values of ```bar```.
-See https://pypi.python.org/pypi/zc.buildout/2.4.5#adding-and-removing-options for reference info.
+See https://pypi.python.org/pypi/zc.buildout/2.4.5# adding-and-removing-options for reference info.

-CHANGING PORTS AND STUFF - RUNNING MULTIPLE BUILDOUTS ON THE SAME SERVER
+# Changing Ports And Stuff - Running Multiple Buildouts On The Same Server

 There is now a setting called ```port_offset``` in the config section in etc/base.cfg.
 It is by default set to 0.
 By setting it to e.g 100, all ports are shifted 100 numbers up.
 In this way you can run many independent buildouts in parallel.

 Remember to rerun buildout after having changed the settings.

-CHANGING INDIVIDUAL PORTS AND STUFF
+# Changing Individual Ports And Stuff

 Port and authentication settings can be changed in the config section.
 For any port and auth changes to take effect: